duxapp/duxapp-doc/docs/app/design/start.md

-import { Column, Row } from '@/duxui' import { Design, ComponentList, Editor, Layer, Attr, defineComponentConfigs } from '@/design/Design' import { defineComponents } from '@/design' import { getMedia } from '@/duxapp/utils/net/util'
+import { Column, Row } from '@/duxui' import { Design, ComponentList, Editor, Layer, Attr, defineComponentConfigs } from '@/design/Design' import { defineComponents } from '@/design' import { chooseMedia } from '@/duxapp/utils/net/util'
 import * as form from '@/duxuiDesign/components/form/config'
 import * as layout from '@/duxuiDesign/components/layout/config'
 import * as show from '@/duxuiDesign/components/show/config'